Lisly25/Philosophers/README.md

 "timestamp in milliseconds" "number of the philosopher" "event"

+(example: 0 ms 1 has taken a fork)

 The program works by creating a thread to represent each philosopher.
 The forks are represented as mutexes to prevent two philosophers from using the same fork at once.
 Other mutexes are also utilized to keep track of the times philosophers have eaten, if any died, or if any is printing a log entry to prevent race conditions

+If a philosopher reaches the "time to die", but it also gets the chance to start eating still within the same millisecond, eating will have priority: technically, it will only die if there wouldn't be enough forks available for it to eat.

+(So, technically, philosophers can survive indefinitely with these parameters: ./philo 2 60 30 30)

+The number of philosophers the program accept technically must be between 1 and INT_MAX, but in practice you should not try to run a simulation with too many threads: it has only been tested with up to 200.